SecretFoundation/docs/docs/cli/secretcli.md

 secretcli keys show --multisig-threshold K name1 name2 name3 [...]
 ```

-For more information regarding how to generate, sign and broadcast transactions with a multi-signature account see [Multisig Transactions](#multisig-transactions).
+For more information on generating, signing and broadcasting transactions using multiple signatures see [Multisig Transactions](#multisig-transactions).

 ### Tx Broadcasting